Protobuild/Protobuild.Docs/package_management_protobuild.rst

     not available for the platform.
   * The ability to swap source and binary versions of packages, reducing the work required to diagnose issues in a package's functionality.
+  * Packages are LZMA compressed and deduplicated to significantly reduce their size.
   * Support for module templates as packages.

 Finding packages